pingcap/tiproxy/docs/design/2024-07-02-vip-management.md

   interface="eth0"
 ```

-`vip` declares the VIP and `interface` declares the network interface (a.k.a. network card name) that the VIP is bound to.
+`vip` declares the VIP and `interface` declares the network interface (or NIC device) to which the VIP is bound.
 If any of them is not configured, the instance won't preempt VIP.

+It's possible to update configurations online but it's unnecessary.
+The clients need to update the database address and it interrupts the business anyway, so we don't support update configurations online.

 ## Observability